TITLE 17: CONSERVATION

 CHAPTER I: DEPARTMENT OF NATURAL RESOURCES

 PART 810 SPORT FISHING REGULATIONS FOR THE WATERS OF ILLINOIS

 Section 810.20 Snagging

-a) Anglers are permitted only one pole and line device to which can be attached no more than two hooks.
+a) Sport fishermen are permitted only one pole and line device to which can be attached no more than two hooks.
 On the Mississippi River between Illinois and Iowa, the maximum treble hook size is 5/0; gaffs may not be used to land paddlefish.

 b) Species of Fish and Snagging Catch Limit.

-1) Only the following species of fish and catch limit may be taken by snagging:
+1) Only the following species of fish and harvest limit may be taken by snagging:

-Asian Carp (no live possession) – no catch limit
+Asian Carp (no live possession) – no harvest limit

 Paddlefish − 2 per day; the maximum length limit for paddlefish taken from the Mississippi River between Illinois and Iowa is 33" eye-fork length (EFL) (all paddlefish greater than or equal to 33" EFL must be immediately released back to the Mississippi River)